Norda Stelo: Transportation

 2008 – Innovative project award from the Ordre des ingénieurs du Québec (OIQ).

 Churchill Bridge in Labrador — Design of a 360-metre-long bridge and its innovative launch over the Churchill River.
 This bridge, built as part of a turnkey contract, connects Labrador to the Trans Canada road network.

 2007 – Innovative Steel Construction award by the Canadian Institute of Steel Construction.

 Boulevard Duplessis in Quebec City — Updated the preliminary design, prepared the preliminary and definitive plans and specifications and supervised the work.
 Project to redevelop the highway (4 to 6 divided lanes, in a dense urban environment over 1 km).
 Rehabilitating the ramps (7), secondary roads totalling 2.4 km and an overpass.
 Reinforced concrete retaining walls on either side of the highway, over an approximately 650 m stretch.

 Sceau d'Or award from the Association de la construction du Québec (ACQ), Canadian transportation sector.

-Mining and mineral processing

 Municipal infrastructure

 Rehabilitating underground infrastructures for the City of Quebec - Rehabilitating 2 km of underground infrastructures serving 3e avenue, Benoit XV and10e rue in Quebec City's Limoilou district.